Right to Assemble

 In 1776, Pennsylvania's declaration of rights guaranteed peaceable assembly, being the first state to recognize this right.
 Interestingly, in 1670, William Penn, the founder of the colony, was arrested on Gracechurch Street, London, for giving a sermon to a group of Quakers in the street in front of his church.
 London officials had locked the hall and forbidden Penn "to preach in any building" so he took his sermon to the streets.
 "He was charged with unlawful, tumultuous assembly that disturbed the king's peace.
 The judge in the case tried to force the jury to return a verdict of guilty for William Penn… This was a bitter memory for those who believed in religious freedom and the right for people to assemble peacefully" (FACT).
 Later declarations of rights gave citizens of other states the right to peaceful assembly - North Carolina (1776), Massachusetts (1790), and New Hampshire (1784).

 Hague v.
-C.I.O., 307 U.S. 496 (1939), the high court ruled that peaceful demonstrators may not be prosecuted for "disorderly conduct."
+C.I.O., 307 U.S. 496 (1939).
+The Supreme Court ruled that peaceful demonstrators may not be prosecuted for "disorderly conduct."
 This case also secured streets and sidewalks as public forums.

 Edwards v.
-South Carolina, 372 U.S. 229 (1963), in an 8-to-1 decision, the high court overturned the breach of peace convictions of 180 black students who had peacefully marched to the state capitol to protest discrimination.
-The police stopped the demonstration and arrested the students because they were afraid that the 200-300 who gathered to watch the demonstration might cause a riot.
+South Carolina, 372 U.S. 229 (1963).
+In an 8-to-1 decision, the Suprmee Court overturned the breach of peace convictions of 180 black students who had peacefully marched to the state capitol to protest discrimination.
+The police stopped the demonstration and arrested the students because they were afraid that the 200-300 people who gathered to watch the demonstration might cause a riot.
 The court held the state law unconstitutionally over-broad because it penalized the exercise of free speech, peaceable assembly, and the right of petition for a redress of grievances.
 A disorderly crowd, or the fear of one, cannot be used to stop a peaceful demonstration or cancel the right of peaceable assembly.

 Ties to the Philanthropic Sector

-The right to peaceable assembly provides the opportunity for all citizens, whether they are employed by the federal or state government, by private businesses, or by a nonprofit organization, to participate in America's political life and in the electoral process.
-An example is picketing in cases of civil right issues and anti-war demonstrations.
-Picketing is protected when it is for a lawful purpose and is conducted in an orderly manner and publicizes some type of grievance.
-Many groups and organizations use assembly as a way to show support for an idea or dispute.
+The right to peaceable assembly provides the opportunity for all citizens, whether they are employed by the federal or state government, by private businesses, or by nonprofit organizations, to participate in America's political life and in the electoral process.

 Key Related Ideas